adamasultan/tele/src/README.md

    `cl forcedim_wrapper.cpp /LD /I"../forcedimension/sdk-3.17.6/include" /link /LIBPATH:"../forcedimension/sdk-3.17.6/lib" dhdms64.lib drdms64.lib`.
 This may need to be done in the `x64 Native Tools Command Prompt for VS 2022` on your machine.

+   NOTE: whenever changes must be made for future improvements, and `forcedim_wrapper.cpp` is changed, you MUST recompile for `forcedim.py` to use the new functionality.

 2. **Configure MATLAB and TwinCAT**
 - Ensure MATLAB can start and connect to the TwinCAT ADS client.
 - Start the TwinCAT project and Run it in Run Mode